xiaoxiaoyu1872/PostMPS/README.md

 ### **Dependencies**
 The code can be compiled on Ubuntu (GCC 6.3.0) and Ubuntu 16.04.1 LTS providing that CUDA (>=9.0) is installed.
 To run the executable(s), an NVIDIA GPU should be installed on the machine.
-The dependent VTK has been installed!
+The dependent vtk8.2 has been installed!

 ### **Run example**
 To run the code, just do: